Old Testament: Priests

 Approximately 72 references

-Third son of Aaron who succeeded his father as high priest after Aaron's death on Mount Hor (Numbers 20:26-28).
-Assisted Joshua in dividing the Promised Land among the tribes.
+Third son of Aaron and his successor as high priest, appointed at Aaron's death on Mount Hor (Numbers 20:26–28).
+Eleazar served alongside Joshua in apportioning the Promised Land among the twelve tribes.

 Key references: 1 Chronicles 5:29, 1 Chronicles 5:30, 1 Chronicles 6:35, 1 Chronicles 9:20, 1 Chronicles 11:12, 1 Chronicles 23:21, 1 Chronicles 23:22, 1 Chronicles 24:1, 1 Chronicles 24:2, 1 Chronicles 24:3 (and 60 more)